I have always thought that the desire to visit museums is a result of curiosity. In other words, a curious person will likely want to visit museums.

 On the other hand, there is a different kind of curiosity, which is, a desire to explore a variety of things.
 I would like to call it “interdisciplinary curiosity”.
 Again, it is something children usually have naturally before it fades away as their curiosity ends where the most obvious things in the surroundings end.

 For example, we all had to learn in elementary school, middle school, or high school – about basic things such as earthquakes or infectious diseases and how to protect ourselves.
 The thing is, school programs are boring and unappealing for most of us.
 I will admit that I didn’t like going to school.
 Schools are often similar to those unattractive museums – giving away information from the books, without a humane way to explain it.
 Subsequently, we easily forget the content from the school programs after we graduate.

 All the globe has been fighting the Covid-19 pandemic, but my country got even more of that 2020 curse.
-In Croatia, we had a serious of earthquakes, first being in the country’s capital Zagreb, and second, a worse one, in the vulnerable areas south east from the capital.
+In Croatia, we had a series of earthquakes, first being in the country’s capital Zagreb, and second, a worse one, in the vulnerable areas south east from the capital.